Customer Reviews |

 |

-PIO Dave Zaski (left) & Thomas
+PIO Dave Zaski (left) &

-Cravener at North Tahoe, CA, Fire Protection
+Thomas Cravener at North Tahoe, CA, Fire Protection District

-District train personnel.
-The District’s 3
+train personnel.
+The District’s 3 units are used to allay

-residents safely away from terrifying
+fear and route residents safely away from terrifying

 wildfire danger. |